Climate of Lahore: Monsoon rainfall

 Gulberg covered in hail from a hailstorm on 26 February 2011.

 The average annual rainfall precipitation in Lahore amounts to around 758.8 mm.
 Monsoon rains commence from the last week of June and persist until the end of September.
-In 2009, Lahore saw below-normal monsoon rainfalls due to the presence of El-Nino over Pakistan.
+In 2009, Lahore saw below-normal monsoon rainfall due to the presence of El Niño over Pakistan.
 Following are monsoon rainfall precipitation data for Lahore since 2007, taken from the Pakistan Meteorological Department: